itsrobel/sync/README.md

         client uploads files -> server saves it

   - [x] I need the server to to be able to upload files to the server on start
-  - [ ] each client is given a session id, but I think giving them a self assigned name would be better, to track what files, they don't have based on when they lasted connected via timestamps
+  - [x] each client is given a session id, but I think giving them a self assigned name would be better, to track what files, they don't have based on when they lasted connected via timestamps

 - [ ] make a rpc call on the web app that reads the latest list of files
+- [ ] Re structure the project so that there is only one copy of each file in "files" that is updated on client writes to the latest version

 ### Bonus